 - If you require to take a situation to the TeamSpeak Support channels, please wait until the situation has finished.

-2.2 Metagaming - Metagaming is using any out-of-character knowledge to your advantage in a Roleplay/Combat situation.
+2.2 Metagaming - Using any out-of-character knowledge to your advantage in a Roleplay/Combat situation is not permitted.

 - This includes messaging faction members to come online to bring numbers above the required to rob the bank or armory.

-- 2.3 Power Gaming - Power gaming is where you alter RP scenarios in order to only best suit your situation.
+- 2.3 Power Gaming - Altering any RP scenarios in order to only best suit yourself or faction is not permitted.
 You must be willing to roleplay situations fully and not ruin others roleplay experience in order to benefit yours.

-- 2.4 Restraints - If you are in restraints (hands up, ziptied or police restraints) you must broadcast in game what you are saying on Teamspeak/group unless your communication devices have been taken.
+2.4 Restraints - If you are in restraints, ziptied or your hands are up you must broadcast in game what you are saying on Teamspeak/group/discord etc.

-- 2.5 Language - Players are required to speak English on our servers to make communication between players easier.
+- 2.5 Language - Players are required to speak English on our servers to make communication between players easier and clear.

 - 2.6 Microphone - Players are required to have a functional and clear microphone in order to play on the server.

 - 2.7 Value of Life - At all times you must value your life as if it was your last.
-If you're at a clear disadvantage, for example, a gun pointed to the back of your head whilst you're looking the other direction, you must comply with their demands.
+If you're at a clear disadvantage, for example, a gun pointed to the back of your head whilst you're looking the other direction, you must comply with any demands made.